razaviah/razaviah.github.io/_pages/about.md

 ## Featured Publication

-My research on prompt sensitivity in LLMs has been published at the European Conference on Information Retrieval (ECIR 2025), one of the premier venues in the field.
-This work has gained significant attention in the research community:

 **Benchmarking Prompt Sensitivity in Large Language Models**
 **A. Razavi**, M. Soltangheis, N. Arabzadeh, S. Salamat, M. Zihayat, E. Bagheri
 *European Conference on Information Retrieval (ECIR 2025)*